 And what about today?
-How can we account for the more than 400 different denominations and sects—all calling themselves “Christian”?
-And all of them having some type of different ideas, traditions and approaches and yet claiming to follow the same Jesus Christ?
+How can we account for the more than 400 different denominations and sects all calling themselves “Christian”?
+And all of them having different ideas, traditions, and approaches, yet claiming to follow the same Jesus Christ?

-Most people have just “accepted” the religion passed down through their families.
-Most have just “gone along” with the beliefs and the traditions taught to them as children.
-Noting the public’s lack of attention to their religion, Los Angeles Times religion writer Teresa Watanabe reported:
+Most people have just accepted the religion passed down through their families.
+Most have just gone along with the beliefs and the traditions taught to them as children.
+Noting the public’s lack of attention to religion, Los Angeles Times religion writer Teresa Watanabe reported:

 Now religious organizations are making a major effort to jazz up the ancient Scripture’s doddering image.
-Bible publishers are producing a dizzying array of products, with translations and editions pitched to every conceivable niche market, to convince people that the book is neither arcane nor irrelevant” (Los Angeles Times, July 23, 1999).
+Bible publishers are producing a dizzying array of products, with translations and editions pitched to every conceivable niche market, to convince people that the book is neither arcane nor irrelevant (“The Crisis Facing the Good Book,” Los Angeles Times, July 27, 1999).

 Most important of all, Satan has injected into mainstream “Christianity” a whole series of totally false ideas about the origin and destiny of man, of what God is like, of what God’s awesome purpose is, and how we are to achieve that great purpose.
-Additionally, Satan has confused people about prophecy so much that most professing Christians and even most professing Christian ministers and priests simply throw up their hands and almost totally neglect biblical prophecy.
-Yet our Creator devotes about one-fourth of the entire Bible to the “sure word of prophecy” (2 Peter 1:19, KJV).
+Additionally, Satan has confused people about prophecy so much that most professing Christians—even most professing Christian ministers and priests—simply throw up their hands and almost totally neglect biblical prophecy.
+Yet our Creator devotes about one fourth of the entire Bible to the “sure word of prophecy” (2 Peter 1:19, KJV).

 Those are strong words, but they are hardly unique.
 Professor Rufus M. Jones concurs, noting how Christ’s true teachings were quickly detached from the religion bearing His name:

 We should not be surprised that mankind tried to remake Christianity its own way.
 Mankind has tried for thousands of years to find its own way.
-Humanism, materialism, socialism, communism or capitalism—human society has invented so many philosophies in the vain hope of giving meaning to life without God, and creating through human effort a happy and prosperous society on the earth.
+Humanism, materialism, socialism, communism, capitalism—human society has invented so many philosophies in the vain hope of giving meaning to life without God and creating through human effort a happy and prosperous society on the earth.

 The truth is clear.
 Modern “Christianity” has become “vastly different”—as Professor Jones wrote—from the Christianity of Christ!
 But what has been the result?
-Nations are almost constantly at war with each other, the rich prosper while the poor starve and disease runs rampant.
-“The mass of men lead lives of quiet desperation,” wrote Henry David Thoreau.
+Nations are almost constantly at war with each other, the rich prosper while the poor starve, and disease runs rampant.
+“The mass of men lead lives of quiet desperation,” wrote Henry David Thoreau (Walden, 1854, p.
+10).
 He was right!
-But neither Thoreau nor most of mankind have had their eyes opened to the solution, the Truth that would fill their lives with meaning and joy and peace.
+But neither Thoreau nor most of mankind have had their eyes opened to the solution, the Truth that would fill their lives with meaning, joy, and peace.